 Stroll amongst 5,000 works and 2.5 acres of historic gardens at the Cummer Museum of Art & Gardens.
 Painters, sculptors and artists whose work spans various mediums are on display.
 Classes for adults and children provide a chance to hone artistic skills or explore art history.
 Cross the bridge over the St. Johns River for a visit to the Museum of Science and History, where along with interactive exhibits you can partake in an evening yoga class under the stars of the planetarium.

 Accredited as Jacksonville’s first institution by the American Association of Museums, MOCA Jacksonville’s original curated exhibitions of modern and contemporary art, student exhibitions, and creative programs that cultivates our diverse community.
-Stroll the three stories of masterpieces and grab lunch in the museum’s MOCA Café, popular with both art patrons and downtown Jacksonville professionals.
+Stroll the three stories of masterpieces and grab a quick lunch at Charlie’s Cafe, an outdoor space in nearby James Weldon Johnson Park with revolving food trucks and live music, or Fizzies & Fare, with its light bites, over-the-top milkshakes, cocktails and 100s of sodas from around the globe, in a veritable Willy Wonka-esque candy store.

 Jacksonville International Airport also doubles as a showcase for arts.
 Inspiration and education are two goals of the JIA Arts Commission, which works with artists to cultivate permanent and changing exhibits for travelers on the fly.